openedx/openedx-events/docs/reference/real-life-use-cases.rst

 - `Enterprise Unenrollment Sync`_
 - `IDV Integration with new Vendors`_

+.. note:: If you have implemented a solution using Open edX Events and would like to share it with the community, please submit a pull request to add it to this list!

 .. _How to Start Using the Event Bus: https://openedx.atlassian.net/wiki/spaces/AC/pages/3508699151/How+to+start+using+the+Event+Bus
 .. _edx-exams: https://github.com/edx/edx-exams
 .. _edx-proctoring: https://github.com/openedx/edx-proctoring